 - Not becoming pregnant within six months of surgery.

-- Avoiding weight gain.
+- Avoid weight gain.

-Why you should seek care at the Hernia Center of NGMC
+Seek care at the Hernia Center of NGMC

 The Hernia Center of Northeast Georgia Medical Center (NGMC) is recognized by Surgical Review Corporation as a Center of Excellence for its commitment to providing the highest quality of care for patients who undergo hernia surgery.